Multiple Random Walks on Graphs: Mixing Few to Cover Many: Introduction

 The main findings of Section \ref{ReturnSec} include: \begin{itemize} \item Proving general bounds of $\mathcal{O} \Bigl( \bigl(\frac{|E|}{k\dmin}\bigr)^2\log^2 n \Bigr)$, $\mathcal{O} \Bigl( \frac{\max_{v\in V}\Exu{\pi}{\tau_v}}{k} \log n \Bigr)$ and $\BO{\frac{|E|\log n}{k\dmin \sqrt{1-\lambda_2} }}$ on $\tcov^{(k)}(\pi)$, where $\dmin$ is the minimum degree, $\Exu{\pi}{\tau_v}$ is the hitting time of $v\in V$ from a stationary start vertex and $\lambda_2$ is the second largest eigenvalue of the transition matrix of the walk.
 All three bounds are tight for certain graphs.
 The first bound improves over \cite{BroderSpaceTime}, the second result is a Matthew's type bound for multiple random walks, and the third yields tight bounds for non-regular expanders such as preferential attachment graphs.

 \item We prove that for any graph $G$ and $1\leq k= o\!\left( n\log n\right)$, $\tcov^{(k)}(\pi)=\Omega((n/k) \log n)$.
 Weaker versions of this bound were obtained in \cite{ElsSau}, holding only for certain values of $k$ or under additional assumptions on the mixing time.
-Our results match the fundamental $\Omega(n \log n)$ lower bound for single random walks ($k=1$)~\cite{FeigeLow}, and generalise it in the sense that total amount of work by all $k$ stationary walks together for covering is always $\Omega(n \log n).$ We establish the $\Omega((n/k) \log n)$ bound by reducing the multiple walk process to a single, reversible Markov chain, and applying a general lower bound on stationary cover times~\cite{aldouslower}. \item A technical tool that provides a bound on the lower tail of the cover time by $k$ walks from stationary for graphs with a large and (relatively) symmetric set of hard to hit vertices (Lemma \ref{lemma:generalLowerboundpi}).
-When applied to $2$d tori and binary trees this yields a tight lower bound. \end{itemize}
+Our result matches the fundamental $\Omega(n \log n)$ lower bound for single random walks ($k=1$)~\cite{aldouslower,FeigeLow}, and generalises it in the sense that total amount of work by all $k$ stationary walks together for covering is always $\Omega(n \log n).$ We establish the $\Omega((n/k) \log n)$ bound by reducing the multiple walk process to a single, reversible Markov chain, and applying a general lower bound on stationary cover times~\cite{aldouslower}. \item A technical tool that provides a bound on the lower tail of the cover time by $k$ walks from stationary for graphs with a large and (relatively) symmetric set of hard to hit vertices (Lemma \ref{lemma:generalLowerboundpi}).
+When applied to the $2$d torus and binary trees this yields a tight lower bound. \end{itemize}

 In Section \ref{Sec:partialmixing} we introduce a novel quantity for multiple walks we call \emph{partial mixing}.
 Intuitively, instead of mixing all (or at least half) of the $k$ walks, we only need to mix a specified number $\tilde{k}$ of them.
-We put this idea on a more formal footing and prove $\min$-$\max$ theorems which relate worst case cover times $t_{\mathsf{cov}}^{(k)}$ to partial mixing times $t_{\mathsf{mix}}^{(\tilde{k},k)}$ and stationary cover times: \begin{itemize} \item For any graph $G$ and any $1 \leq k \leq n$, we prove that:
+We put this idea on a more formal footing and prove $\min$-$\max$ theorems which relate worst-case cover times $t_{\mathsf{cov}}^{(k)}$ to partial mixing times $t_{\mathsf{mix}}^{(\tilde{k},k)}$ and stationary cover times: \begin{itemize} \item For any graph $G$ and any $1 \leq k \leq n$, we prove that:

 \end{itemize} For now, we omit details such as the definition of the partial mixing time $t_{\mathsf{mix}}^{(\tilde{k},k)} $ as well as some $\min$-$\max$ characterisations that serve as lower bounds (these can be found in Section~\ref{Sec:partialmixing}).
 Intuitively these characterisations suggest that for any number of walks $k$, there is an ``optimal'' choice of $\tilde{k}$ so that one first waits until $\tilde{k}$ out of the $k$ walks are mixed, and then considers only these $\tilde{k}$ stationary walks when covering the remainder of the graph.